What Is House Hacking? 9 Ways to Start

 Drawbacks

-• Less privacy, as you’ll share common areas.
+- Less privacy, as you’ll share common areas

-• Personality conflicts with your housemate could become an issue.
+- Personality conflicts with your housemate

 7. Offer short-term room rentals